violettaMi/interview_questions/2_middle_level/cheat_sheet/ruby.md

 Blocks are used extensively in Ruby for passing bits of code to functions.
 By using the yield keyword, a block can be implicitly passed without having to convert it to a proc.
 When using parameters prefixed with ampersands, passing a block to a method results in a proc in the method’s context.
 Procs behave like blocks, but they can be stored in a variable.
 Lambdas are procs that behave like methods, meaning they enforce arity and return as methods instead of in their parent scope.

+1. Explain Ruby class.
+Each Ruby class is an instance of Ruby class.
+Classes in Ruby are first class objects.
+It always starts with a keyword class followed by the class name.

+1. Explain Ruby module.
+Ruby module is a collection of methods and constants.